Toxic Manipulative Communication: Avoid These Traps #PeopleSkills #LeadMorale

 Spot Manipulative Communication & Shift Gears!

 Using absolutes.
 When you speak about others in negative absolute phrases, it manipulates others into defending who they are.
 “You always, you never” help you feel good as you vent your anger.
 Yet it is controlling and this manipulative communication destroys other’s trust in you.
 Shift gears: Don’t speak in absolutes about others.
 Moreover, if someone is manipulating you with absolutes, don’t defend yourself.
-Simply say that absolutes are never true.
+Simply say that absolutes are rarely true.
 Then, invite them to give you some specific examples you can both discuss.

 Claiming that data, facts, and other’s opinions are on your side.
 I always smile when I spot this one because it is a dead giveaway of manipulation.
 What data, what facts, whose opinions?
 Shift gears: Offer specifics versus making general claims.
 Specifics show respect to others and a true desire for dialogue.
 When you are discussing specific examples, you build trust.

 Starting and spreading gossip.
 Whether what you are stating is true or false, spreading rumors about others is manipulative communication.
 I sometimes hear people say, “Well everyone does it.
 It is just human nature.”
 Well everyone doesn’t do it nor does everyone have to do it.
 Shift gears: Don’t spread rumors about others.
 Also, if someone is telling you gossip about others, ask them “Why are you telling me this?”
-Let them know you think it can be harmful and that you aren’t interested.
+Let them know you think it can be harmful and you’re not interested.

 Gossip and Lying!